HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_47/what_your_body_does.md

    1. Laura winked **at** me as Stephen turned his back.
    2. For a second I thought he was being serious, but then he winked **at** me.

-2. When light wink, they keep flashing on and off quickly:
+2. When lights wink, they keep flashing on and off quickly:

    1. Reflected in the water, the lights winked **at** us from the other side of the lake.
    2. The light was winking on the answering machine.